Skip to Content

 Refurbishments:

-- Kali River Rapids (NOW OPEN) – Closed for a standard refurbishment during the Winter months and reopened on March 16, 2023.
+• Kali River Rapids (NOW OPEN) It closed for a standard refurbishment during the Fall months.

 Water Parks